-Passive incomes don’t get you rich quickly.
 Though you don’t have to put in much active work, you would still need to put in some investment or work upfront.
-Once you start earning pasive income in the form of interests, dividends, etc., you achieve financial security over time.
+Once you start earning passive income in the form of interests, dividends, etc., you achieve financial security over time.

 You might still have to put in some additional labor to earn that extra income.
 For example, if you have rented a property, your rental property must be maintained-well throughout.

-Passive income is subtect to taxation, thought it’s taxed different than your redular income.
+Passive income is subject to taxation, though it’s taxed differently than your regular income.